-Local markets have been a major attraction throughout towns and villages in the Lake District, Cumbria for many years.
+Local markets have been a major attraction when it comes to shopping in the Lake District.
 The markets offer a wide choice of delicious local produce and traditional crafts.

 Lively farmers markets and street markets are held at least once a month and offer a range of local produce including high quality meats, cheeses, pickles, chutneys, fruit and vegetables.